AudioSceneDescriptionFormat/asdf/doc/clip-channel.rst

 .. literalinclude:: scenes/selecting-channels.asd

-Audio clips are always played to their full length.
+Audio clips are always played in full length.
-Audio files should be trimmed beforehand to the desired length.
+Audio files should be trimmed to the desired length during scene authoring.

 ``repeat``